-- Document the standards of review to be applied in a Standard Operating Procedure - Require reviewers to document their justification for each determination - Ensure reviewers have sufficient training to apply the standards of review uniformly to all challenges submitted - Require that all reviewers submit affidavits to ensure that there is no conflict of interest in making challenge determinations

-Code Challenge type Description Specific examples of required evidence Permissible rebuttals A Availability The broadband service identified is not offered at the location, including a unit of a multiple dwelling unit (MDU).
+- Document the standards of review to be applied in a Standard Operating Procedure - Require reviewers to document their justification for each determination - Ensure reviewers have sufficient training to apply the standards of review uniformly to all challenges submitted - Require that all reviewers submit affidavits to ensure that there is no conflict of interest in making challenge determinations rebuttals , Code Challenge type Description Specific examples of required evidence Permissible rebuttals A Availability The broadband service identified is not offered at the location, including a unit of a multiple dwelling unit (MDU).
 Screenshot of provider webpage.
 A service request was refused within the last 180 days (e.g., an email or letter from the provider).
 Lack of suitable infrastructure (e.g., no fiber on pole).
-A letter or email dated within the last 365 days that a provider failed to schedule a service installation or offer an installation date within 10 business days of a request.3 A letter or email dated within the last 365 days indicating that a provider failed to schedule a service installation date within 10 business days of a request.3 Provider shows that the location subscribes or has subscribed within the last 12 months, e.g., with a copy of a customer bill.
+A letter or email dated within the last 365 days that a provider failed to schedule a service installation or offer an installation date within 10 business days of a request.
+A letter or email dated within the last 365 days indicating that a provider failed to schedule a service installation date within 10 business days of a request.
+Provider shows that the location subscribes or has subscribed within the last 12 months, e.g., with a redacted copy of a customer bill.
 If the evidence was a screenshot and believed to be in error, a screenshot that shows service availability.
 The provider submits evidence that service is now available as a standard installation, e.g., via a copy of an offer sent to the location.

-Table of challenge types, evidence examples, and permissible rebuttals
+5.5.5 Table of challenge types, evidence examples, and permissible rebuttals

-3 A standard broadband installation is defined in the Broadband DATA Act (47 U.S.C. § 641(14)) as "[t]he initiation by a provider of fixed broadband internet access service [within 10 business days of a request] in an area in which the provider has not previously offered that service, with no charges or delays attributable to the extension of the network of the provider."
+&lt;sup>3 A standard broadband installation is defined in the Broadband DATA Act (47 U.S.C. § 641(14)) as "[t]he initiation by a provider of fixed broadband internet access service [within 10 business days of a request] in an area in which the provider has not previously offered that service, with no charges or delays attributable to the extension of the network of the provider."

-Code Challenge type Description Specific examples of required evidence Permissible rebuttals standard installation fee to connect this location or that a provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
+Code Challenge type Description Specific examples of required evidence Permissible rebuttals more than the standard installation fee to connect this location or that a provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
 S Speed The actual speed of the service tier falls below the unserved or underserved thresholds.
-4 Speed test by subscriber, showing the insufficient speed and meeting the requirements for speed tests.
+Speed test by subscriber, showing the insufficient speed and meeting the requirements for speed tests.
 Provider has countervailing speed test evidence showing sufficient speed, e.g., from their own network management system.
-5 Provider's speed test data must come from testing during peak hours (5:00pm to 10:00 pm) on three consecutive days.
+U Latency The round-trip latency of the broadband Speed test by subscriber, showing the excessive latency.
+Provider has countervailing speed test evidence

-4 Only locations with a subscribed-to service of 100/20 Mbps or above can challenge locations as underserved, while only locations with a service of 25/3 Mbps or above can challenge locations as unserved.
+&lt;sup>4 Only locations with a subscribed-to service of 100/20 Mbps or above can challenge locations as underserved, while only locations with a service of 25/3 Mbps or above can challenge locations as unserved.
 Speed challenges that do not change the status of a location do not need to be considered.
 For example, a challenge that shows that a location only receives 250 Mbps download speed even though the household has subscribed to gigabit service can be disregarded since it will not change the status of the location to unserved or underserved.
-5 As described in the NOFO, a provider's countervailing speed test should show that 80 percent of a provider's download and upload measurements are at or above 80 percent of the required speed.
-See Performance Measures Order, 33 FCC Rcd at 6528, para.
-51. See BEAD NOFO at 65, n.
-80, Section IV.C.2.a.